US 36 Bus Rapid Transit (BRT)

 $23.5 million for improvements such as adding bus slip ramps and access improvements to RTD Park-n-Rides at US 36 & McCaslin Boulevard, US 36 & Church Ranch Boulevard, US 36 & Broomfield and US 36 & Table Mesa.

 $219 million representing a proportionate share of the transit component of US 36 highway improvements.
-The US 36 EIS calls for adding BRT elements such as shared used in the US 36 HOV/HOT lanes to serve as the fixed guideway, unique vehicles, high frequency service, pre-paid fare collection via kiosks, Variable Message Signs (VMS) to inform riders when the next bus is arriving that is real-time, station design, and creating a BRT service identity.
+The US 36 EIS calls for adding BRT elements such as shared used in the US 36 HOV/HOT lanes to serve as the fixed guideway, unique vehicles, high frequency service, pre-paid fare collection via kiosks, Variable Message Signs (VMS) to inform riders when the next bus is arriving that is real-time, improved station design, and creating a BRT service identity.
 BRT will be available in conjunction with the US 36 Express Lanes Project in 2016.

 RTD General Manager, Phil Washington